alphoDS100/capstone-rocket/README.md

 Copyright © 2021 IBM Corporation.
 All rights reserved.

-All content contained in the repository are in support of a IBM sponsored Data Science certification.
+All content contained in the repository are in support of an IBM sponsored Data Science certification.